ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: GCV UNDER SIGNAL-PC ALIGNMENT

-\begin{remark} The assumption that the top eigenvectors of training and test sample covariance are exactly equal is unrealistic (Assumption~\ref{item:coupled}) and is not expected to hold in practice.
+\begin{remark} Comparing the two terms here with those in Theorem~\ref{thm:orig-gcv}, observe that they are equal when $\mathcal{J}_a$ and $\mathcal{J}_c$ are empty.
+Furthermore, observe that each element of $\mathcal{J}_a$ adds a large contribution to the bias, scaling with the size of the alignment $\alpha_i$; similarly, elements of $\mathcal{J}_c$ contribute additional bias and variance. \end{remark} \begin{remark} The assumption that the top eigenvectors of training and test sample covariance are exactly equal (Assumption~\ref{item:coupled}) is not expected to hold perfectly in practice.
 However, the idea is that the approximation can lead to more robust procedures.
-The covariance structure imposed on the test data under the assumption of coupled eigenvectors takes the form $\sum_{i \in \mathcal{J}_c} (\mathfrak{d}_i^2 - \mathfrak{d}^2_\bulk) \bl{o}_i \bl{o}_i^\top + \mathfrak{d}_\bulk^2 \I$ (computed using \cite[Lemma~4]{rangan2019vector}).
-This can be interpreted as a low-rank approximation of the covariance of the test data with its bulk filled in with an identity piece.
 We thus expect this approximation to hold when the training and test data have ``spiky'' spectra, where the top few eigenvalues are heavily separated from the bulk, and these top eigenvectors of the test and training data are close. \end{remark} \end{theorem}